IBMStreams/streamsx.health/analyze/ecg/com.ibm.streamsx.health.analyze.rpeak.cep/README.md

 # R-Peak Detect Service

 This service analyzes an ECG wave and submits a tuple indicating an RPeak Event, and also calcualtes the RR interval.
 This service makes use of the ComplexEvent operator from the com.ibm.streams.cep toolkit.
+Each reading is inspected one at a time until a peak is detected in the signal.
+When a peak is detected in the signal, the event is further analyzed to determine if the peak event is an R-Peak event.
+By default, a R-Peak event is defined when the min and max value in a window of data is greater than 0.8v.
+A window is established from the time when a rise in voltage is first detected, to the time when the peak is found and a decrease in voltage detected.
+The algorithm does not look at how long it takes for this jump to happen, but can be improved to take this into acccount.

 # Dependencies